S0AndS0/Debian-Kit-Mods/README.md

 	 Google
 To automate and make easy the processes of installing Java from source or tarball and Java dependent software.
 Such as Maptools and jMonkey which wouldn't normally be able to run on ARM CPUs.
 But running Linux on Raspberry Pi or Android mobile devices bypasses much or all the nead to re-write a program to run happielly on ARM.

+Modification instructions can be found under the "docs" directory.

 ###
 # warning of pairale
 # This is offered freely and without warranty